 Our board of directors consists of 13 directors who are elected by Canada’s provincial and territorial Ministers of Health, except Québec.
 The role of the board is to broadly oversee Canadian Blood Services’ management and direction.

 Graham has been with Canadian Blood Services since it began operations in September 1998.
 He first served as vice-president of medical, scientific and clinical management, and was appointed CEO in June 2001.

-Ralph provides leadership and direction to the Information Technology (IT) division.
+Richard provides leadership and direction to the Information Technology (IT) division.
 IT is a critical enabler necessary for Canadian Blood Services to deliver its products and services safely and efficiently.

 Under Ron’s leadership, the Public Affairs division’s work focuses on creating a favourable environment for Canadian Blood Services to achieve its business strategy and deliver on its promise to Canadians.